SaTS 2024

 Submitted papers must be in English, unpublished, and must not be currently under review for any other publication.
 Submissions must be a PDF file in double-column ACM format (see ACM Proceedings Template, using the sigconf style).
 We accept (1) regular papers with up to 8 pages, (2) short papers or work-in-progress papers with up to 4 pages.
 The page limits does not include bibliography and well-marked appendices, which can be up to 2 pages long.
 Note that reviewers are not required to read the appendices or any supplementary material.
 Authors should not change the font or the margins of the ACM format.
 The review process is double-blind.
 All papers must be in Adobe Portable Document Format (PDF) and submitted through the web submission form via HotCRP (submission link below).

-Submission Website (Coming soon) »
+Submission Website »

 Organization